FElliger/todo-app/README.md

 ## Quick Start

 This quick start assumes you have Docker set up with support for docker-compose.
 It further assumes that you run docker without `sudo`.
+Lastly, it assumes that your AWS `default` profiles specifies a region or `AWS_REGION` is set as an env var.
 To get going with this application, clone the repo and run

 ```bash